byu-cpe/ecen192/_labs/multimeters_and_measurements.md

 ---

 ## Overview
 In this lab we will be using the tools we know and measure DC voltage, DC current, and resistance.
-You will learn how to operate circuits using breadboards and how to use multi-meters.
+You will learn how to operate circuits using breadboards and how to use multimeters.

 ## Background/Preparation <br>